daveredfern/daveredfern/content/roadmap.md

 tags: [Personal]
 ---

-In the vein of [working with the garage door up](/work-with-the-garage-door-up/), the following are all the to-dos and ideas for my website.
+I’m [working with the garage door up](/work-with-the-garage-door-up/).
+The following is my roadmap for this website.

 ## Bugs that need fixing